Domestic Violence Defense Lawyers

 Why should I hire you for my domestic violence case?

 Hiring a qualified domestic violence defense attorney is essential to protecting your rights if you have been charged with domestic battery or domestic violence.
 As a former prosecutor, our lead domestic violence defense attorney is as well informed as they come, having seen hundreds of cases of domestic violence and knowing what it will take to resolve your case and protect your rights.

 If you asked our previous clients, they’d describe our firm with the words friendly, patience and understanding and reveal “I got the results I wanted.”

 We understand that there are two sides to every story, and we will work tirelessly to ensure that your rights are protected.
 At Rosenblum Law Offices, we pride ourselves in our affordable services and domestic violence legal expertise.
 Contact us today at (702) 433-2889 to discuss your case.

 How much does it cost to hire a domestic violence defense lawyer?

-The cost of hiring an attorney depends on your case.
-We know you hate that answer but it’s true.
-Every domestic violence case is different and therefore, the cost of hiring a lawyer is different.
+The cost of hiring a very attentive and skillful attorney depends on your case.
+We know you hate that answer, but it’s true.
+Every domestic violence case is different, and therefore, the cost of hiring a lawyer is different.

-For more information about hiring a domestic violence defense lawyer, please call us at (702) 433-2889 or fill out our on-line form.
+However, it helps to have an attorney that’s thorough and handles matters quickly and correctly.
+For more information about hiring a domestic violence defense lawyer that’s willing to help you fight these charges, please call us at (702) 433-2889 or fill out our on-line form.